IanFinlayson/exploring-cs/chapter10.md

 Another reason is to decrease repetitive code.
 Imagine you were writing a Program that reads in the size of a rectangle so it can compute the area and perimeter.
 It needs the width and height to do this, and both numbers should be greater than zero.
-We should make sure that\'s the case, so our code to read these values might look like this:
+We should make sure that's the case, so our code to read these values might look like this:

 ``` {.python}